Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/index.md

         Whether to match the subject name of the client-supplied certificate against consumer's `username` and/or `custom_id` attribute.
 If set to `[]` (the empty array) then auto-matching is disabled.
     - name: ca_certificates
       required: true
-      value_in_examples: '`[ { "id": "fdac360e-7b19-4ade-a553-6dd22937c82f" }, { "id": "aabc360e-7b19-5aab-1231-6da229a7b82f"} ]`'
+      value_in_examples: fdac360e-7b19-4ade-a553-6dd22937c82f
       description: |
-        List of "CA Certificates" object to use as Certificate Authorities (CA) when validating client certificate.
-At least one is required but can specify as many as needed.
-The value of this array comprises of primary keys for the "Certificate Authority" object.
+        List of CA Certificates strings to use as Certificate Authorities (CA) when validating a client certificate.
+At least one is required but you can specify as many as needed.
+The value of this array is comprised of primary keys (`id`).
     - name: skip_consumer_lookup
       default: "`false`"
       description: |